The time scale of redundancy between prosody and linguistic context: Methods

 We finetune this model by minimizing its cross-entropy on a training set $\trainset$; which amounts to minimizing the right-hand side of \cref{eq:xentropy}.
 As the cross-entropy is an upper bound on the entropy, the lower its value (and consequently the better our model) the tighter the estimate we get for the entropy.
-Notably, we estimate all $n,m$ combinations using a single finetuned $\langmodel$.
-During training, we sampled inputs of varying lengths, spanning 1 to 10 words.\footnote{These inputs were obtained by first sampling an item from the dataset, and then randomly cutting it into the desired length (between 1-10 words).} For each sample, the model then predicts the prosody of each of the words in this span in parallel; in a 7-word span, thus, the first word's prosody is predicted as $\ptheta(\prosody \mid \wordsContext{0}{6})$ and the 5th word's prosody is predicted as $\ptheta(\prosody \mid \wordsContext{4}{2})$.\footnote{ For each prosodic feature, we tested several models, namely BERT, BERT-large and RoBERTa-large, and selected the model that gave the best results.
+Due to compute time considerations, we estimate all $n,m$ combinations using a single finetuned $\langmodel$: During training, we sampled inputs of varying lengths, spanning 1 to 10 words.
+These inputs were obtained by first sampling an item from the dataset, and then randomly cutting it into the desired length (between 1-10 words).
+For each sample, the model then predicts the prosody of each of the words in this span in parallel; in a 7-word span, thus, the first word's prosody is predicted as $\ptheta(\prosody \mid \wordsContext{0}{6})$ and the 5th word's prosody is predicted as $\ptheta(\prosody \mid \wordsContext{4}{2})$.
+Importantly, we made sure that the models saw an equal number fo samples for each $n,m$ combination.
+For each prosodic feature, we tested several models, namely BERT, BERT-large and RoBERTa-large, and selected the model that gave the best results.
 In most cases, this was BERT-large, except for pauses and pitch where it was BERT.
-An early stopping criterion was applied, such that if the loss did not decrease for 3 epochs the model stopped training. }
+An early stopping criterion was applied, such that if the loss did not decrease for 3 epochs the model stopped training.